Toyota RAV4 Extended Warranty: Cost, Coverage and Plans

 Platinum

-The Platinum-level VSA provides the most thorough coverage.
-It includes the cost of a mechanical breakdown of more than 1,000 components, including the cruise control computer, sunroof motor (if applicable) and airbag sensors.
+The Platinum-level VSA provides the most thorough coverage from Toyota.
+It includes comprehensive coverage of the cost of a mechanical breakdown for more than 1,100 components, including the cruise control computer, sunroof motor (if applicable) and airbag sensors.

 Gold

-In addition to parts covered by the Powertrain plan, the Gold-level VSA covers power steering and anti-lock brake systems, air conditioning and heating parts, and electrical components related to the car’s power windows and seats.
+The Gold-level VSA is Toyota's mid-tier plan.
+In addition to parts covered by the Powertrain plan, it covers power steering and anti-lock brake systems, air conditioning and heating parts, and electrical components related to the car’s power windows and seats.

 Powertrain

-The Powertrain-level plan is the most basic extended warranty, covering mechanical components that make the car run.
-Parts covered by this plan include engine components such as the crankshaft and and cylinder heads; transmission transfer case components; and axle assembly components such as bearings and driveshafts.
+The Powertrain-level plan is the most basic extended warranty, covering the essential mechanical components that make the car run.
+Parts covered by this plan include engine components such as the crankshaft and cylinder heads; transmission transfer case components; and axle assembly components such as bearings and driveshafts.

 Additional benefits: roadside assistance and trip protection